Arjitchaubey/RISC-V-IMP-321-pipelined-processor/README.md

 git clone https://github.com/Arjitchaubey/RISC-V-IMP-321-pipelined-processor.git
 cd RISC-V-IMP-321-pipelined-processor
 ```
+Both, the individual codes for each module and the tcl file have been placed the respective files/folders of the repository.

 I have synthesized and implemented my processor using a Kintex 7 FPGA in vivado